juxhouse/bela-resources/API.md

 Any non-empty String.
 It uniquely identifies the element.

-Paths are case-sensitive: "Person" and "person" are NOT the same path.
+Paths are case-sensitive: "getName" and "getname" are NOT the same path.

 You can optionally use the pipe character "|" to indicate segments in the path.
 If an element has a path that starts with the segments of the path of another element, BELA will implicitly create a containment relationship between both elements.